 Technology and Time Management: Digital Tools to Increase Productivity

-The question, then, begs – “How do we stay on top of it all?”
+The question, then, begs – “How do we ensure we stay on top of it all?”

 According to latest research, it takes up to 23 minutes to re-focus on something after being distracted.
-So even if you get straight back to your task at hand after taking a “quick” scroll through Facebook, your mind is still distracted, and it’s likely that the quality of work you produce will be less than if you hadn’t checked your notifications.
+So even if you get straight back to the task at hand after taking a “quick” scroll through Facebook, your mind is still distracted and productivity lost.

-- Set time to be focused: decide what works best for you when you’re focusing.
+- Set time aside to be focusedDecide what works best for you when you’re focusing.
 It may be putting headphones on, without music, but just to block off outside noises.
 It may be putting a “do not disturb” sign on your door for a few hours.
-Maybe you’re easily distracted by what’s happening outside so turning your desk around, so your back is to the window will help.
+Maybe you’re easily distracted by what’s happening outside.
+In that case, turn your desk around, so your back is to the window.

 Our top tools: